AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 ## Use a predefined filter {#use-predefined-filter}

 Predefined filters are available when defining rule properties.
-To access predefined filters, choose the **Select custom filter** option in the drop down of the rule builder.
+To access predefined filters, choose the **Select custom filter** option in the drop down of the query modeler.

 You can then access the full list of predefined filters available for the current context.